bielpatricio/refera_fullstack_challenge/README.md

   To show more knowledge of reactJS, a route system was created on the front-end, where when you click on one of the orders on the home page, you are redirected to a page where you will have detailed information about the selected order.
 In addition to the information, the page also has a button in the upper right corner (inside the field) that allows you to delete the order.
 To return to the initial page, one of the options is to click on the reference icon in the upper left corner, it will always redirect to the application's initial page.

 ## Server
   The back-end was created in django, a system used by the company Refera.
+The server runs on port 8000.
 The backend was created to support the challenge requirements:

   1. RESTful API allowing CRUD and list operations on the orders
      - Endpoint to create/retrieve/update/delete order